sst/sst/www/docs/constructs/v0/migration.md

 }
 ```

 Note that, for backward compatibility, Identity Pool federation is enabled by default.
 You can disable it by setting `identityPoolFederation` to `false`.
-And the previously created Cognito Identity Pool will be removed on the next deploy.
+Once disabled, the previously created Cognito Identity Pool will be removed on the next deploy.

 #### Properties
 - Moved cognitoUserPool ⇒ cdk.userPool